 Your target market is probably going to be more established people with higher incomes.
 You’re most likely to find these people on Facebook or LinkedIn.

 Where?
-Choose your Bed & Breakfast location
+Choose Your Bed & Breakfast Location

-Selecting the right location is vital for the success of your bed & breakfast.
+Selecting the right location is vital for the success of your bed and breakfast.
 Look for a charming and desirable area that attracts tourists or business travelers, such as a popular vacation destination, scenic countryside, or a bustling city center.

 Consider proximity to attractions, amenities, and transportation hubs to ensure convenience for your guests.
 Additionally, assess the competition in the area and aim to offer a unique experience or cater to a specific niche market.